sunfounder/davinci-kit-for-raspberry-pi/docs/source/processing/draw_a_matchmaker.rst

 .. image:: img/draw_one_coodinate.png

-Once we understand the relationship between the drawing board and the axes, this code is not difficult for us, we just need to understand some simple graphic drawing statements.
+Once we understand the relationship between the display window and the axes, this sketch is not difficult for us, we just need to understand some simple graphic drawing statements.

     * ``size(width, height)``: Defines the dimension of the display window width and height in units of pixels.
     * ``background(red, green, blue)``: Set the background color of the display window.